smartcontractkit/ea-framework-js/docs/components/transport-types/websocket-transport.md

 ### Sending messages

 As shown in the first example, **builders** object contains two methods, **subscribeMessage** and **unsubscribeMessage**.
 Those methods can be used to send subscription/unsubscription messages to Data Provider.
-Both accept *params* which is the current input parameters of the request.
+Both accept *params* which is the current input parameters of the request and should return object or string as payload that will be sent to Data Provider.
+If the payload is object it will be automatically stringified.

 ### Retrieving and storing the response or errors